matt-dreyer/ai_art_generator/README.md

 - Python 3.x

 ## Text-to-Image Models
 By default the script is configured to automatically download and use several models hosted by Hugging Face.
-The user has the option to manually download and use .safetensor models that can be found on various websites.
+The user has the option to manually download and use .safetensors models that can be found on various websites.

 Models included by default include:
  - plasmo/vox2